 Proxy Voting and Socially Responsible Investing

 Proxy voting is a component of our democratic process that is an important force for moderating the excesses of capitalism.
 As shareholders, we have the right and the responsibility to understand critical aspects of the challenges facing the corporations in which we have invested, and to express our views and concerns to the management.
 We do this through the annual proxy voting process.
 Each year, companies ask the guidance of shareholders on myriad governance issues such as selection of auditors, board structure, share issuance, etc. In addition, shareholder sponsored resolutions appear on annual proxy ballots to alert management to shareholders views on key policy issues with social and financial impact.
 The Unitarian Universalist Association (UUA) uses a proxy voting service, called Institutional Shareholder Services, which votes our shares by proxy according to our strict Socially Responsible Investing (SRI) criteria.
-For more information see the UUA's proxy voting policies:

 Examples of high social impact proxy items that have appeared in recent years include: